DangerMouseB/batteries/reflections.md

 <br>

-### dog-typing vapourware - understanding type inheritance differently
+### Pipeable multi-dispatch - dog-typing vapourware - understanding type inheritance differently

 To paraphrase Steve Cook - an object's class defines it's structure, a type an object can belong too defines the object's role the system.